 The Americans with Disabilities Act (ADA) requires that businesses, non-profits, and government entities that serve the public grant access to service animal teams in all areas the public is allowed.
 Additional fees cannot be imposed.

-An individual with a service animal can be asked two questions: Is that a service dog, and... what task or tasks does the dog perform for you?
+An individual with a service animal can be asked two questions: Is your dog a service dog required because of a disability, and... what task or tasks has the dog been trained to perform for you?
 Inquiries into a person's disability cannot be made, nor can the owner/handler be required to have his dog perform a task for which it has been trained.

 Businesses have been known to inform service dog owner/handlers that local health department code requires only seeing eye guide dogs be granted access.
 This is not true.
 The business owner is committing a violation of the Americans with Disabilities Act, which supersedes local and state regulation.